DaftMobile/ReduKt/README.md

 More in-depth guides and examples are available for each library in their corresponding README files.
 They are easily accessible from
 [libraries section](#libraries).

-API reference has not been published yet.
-It's only available from the source code.
+API reference is available [here](https://daftmobile.github.io/ReduKt).

 ## Libraries